← All Services

 Does the fee include the crown and bone graft?

 The implant, abutment and crown are usually separate components; a bone graft is an extra step only when needed.
-Your written quote lists exactly what is included.
+Your itemised fee list shows exactly what is included.

 How many stages are there, and how long?